The R package osmplotr uses

 package provides a more powerful interface for downloading OSM data, and

-may be used directly with osmplotr
+may be used directly with osmplotr.
+The

-function extract_osm_objects
+osmplotr function extract_osm_objects is

 effectively just a convenience wrapper around omsdata